-- Organizations currently receiving BC Arts Council Operating Assistance grants - Arts and cultural organizations eligible within BC Arts Council Community Arts Organization grant programs. - Book or periodical publishers that do not pay contributor fees or royalties - Private or for-profit entities (except in the case of for-profit book publishing companies) - Member-funded societies - Social service organizations

-- Industrial sites, archaeological sites, heritage sites, or historic places - Organizations dedicated to archives - Collectives with less than 3 members or ad hoc collectives.
+- Organizations currently receiving BC Arts Council Operating Assistance grants. - Arts and culture organizations eligible within BC Arts Council Community Arts Organization grant programs. - Book or periodical publishers that do not pay contributor fees or royalties. - Private or for-profit entities (except in the case of for-profit book publishing companies). - Member-funded societies. - Social service organizations. - Industrial sites, archaeological sites, heritage sites, or historic places. - Organizations dedicated to archives. - Collectives with fewer than three members or ad hoc collectives.
 These types of collectives may be eligible to apply to Individual Arts Grant programs for a collaborative project.